Calzizzle/F.A.S.T.-FIRST-ALLIANCE-SELECTION-TOOL/README.md

   - Someone must use the dropdown box in the rightmost column in the "Picklist" tab to assign a team to an alliance.
 The sheet will auto update and that team will be marked as "Picked" and be highlighted red.
 - To undo an alliance pick you can either hit the undo button in the "FRC Tools" menu (Preferred) or you can manually delete them from the Alliances tab (Not Recommended)
 - Allainces must be selected in the order they are selected during the event (Captain, Pick 1, Pick 2, and Backup if needed)
+- Because this uses event specific data, if you put this together before the event starts, EPA will appear as 0 and all teams will have the role "Defense/Development"
 - The tabs "Alliances", and "RawData" Are mostly there just for the code to reference. they are auto updated and you should not need to ever edit these.
 - "Dashboard" is also just for reference considering all the data is repeated in "Picklist"
 - "Picklist" is the only tab with the dropdowns for allaince selecting. other options include manually typing them in the "Alliances" tab